 As you may be aware, Media Borough enacted a Plastic Bag Ordinance in January of 2023.
 Enforcement and/or fines will begin July 1, 2023.
 The plastic bag ordinance prohibits the use of plastic bags for customers.
 Straws may be made available upon customer request and for customers who may have a disability that requires use of a plastic straw.
 Wherever possible, customers should be encouraged to bring their own reusable (non-plastic) bag while shopping in Media Borough.

 Look for bag making events and other information about the ordinance

 In July of 2022, Media Borough Council approved a single-use plastic (SUP) shopping bag and straw ordinance, in close collaboration with Media businesses and restaurants and the Media Business Authority.

 Notable points of the proposal include:

-- Single-use plastic shopping bags (including bio-based or compostable plastic) will no longer be offered to customers at Media businesses.
-Businesses should still provide plastic straws to customers who may request them due to a disability or special need.
+Single-use plastic shopping bags (including bio-based or compostable plastic) will no longer be offered to customers at Media businesses.
+Businesses may still provide plastic straws to customers who specifically request them.

 Businesses can provide paper bags with a minimum 40% recycled paper stock or reusable bags.
 The goal is to encourage customers to bring their own reusable bags whenever they shop.
 Reusable bags made of cotton, jute or other natural fibers that are specifically designed and manufactured for multiple reuses are the best choice.

 The ordinance timeline provides ample time for businesses to use up existing stock and find viable alternatives to SUP bags and straws; the ordinance goes into effect starting January 1, 2023.

 Businesses have the option to add a 10-cent fee to a customer's receipt for the use of a paper bag.
 The purpose of the fee is to help support businesses with the added costs of switching to a paper bag and also to encourage consumers to bring their own bag, which is the goal of this ordinance.